 The VAT system in Bangladesh follows the conventional VAT system under which input VAT can be adjusted with output VAT (i.e., Input Tax Credit).
-In general, VAT is imposed on sale or service transactions that are executed or performed in Bangladesh by an operator or person selling goods or rendering services in the course of business or professional activities.
-VAT is also imposed on the import and export of goods at the rate of 15% and 0%, respectively.
+VAT is generally imposed on sale or service transactions executed or performed in Bangladesh by an operator or person selling goods or rendering services during business or professional activities.
+VAT is also imposed on the import and export of goods at 15% and 0%, respectively.

-Foreign and local entities planning to operate businesses in Bangladesh are required to register as VAT registrants with the NBR.
-The duties of the VAT registrant include issuing tax invoices and delivering them to customers when the tax point is incurred, collecting VAT from customers, and remitting the VAT amount collected from customers to the NBR within a specified time.
+Foreign and local entities planning to operate businesses in Bangladesh must register as VAT registrants with the NBR.
+The duties of the VAT registrant include issuing tax invoices and delivering them to customers when the tax point is reached, collecting VAT from customers, and remitting the VAT amount collected from customers to the NBR within a specified time.

-An entity is not required to be VAT registrant if their turnover is less that BDT 30 million (roughly USD 300,000) per year.
-However, there is scope to voluntarily register.
-Once registered voluntarily, there is no scope for deregistration prior to the expiration of one year from the date of registration.
+An entity is not required to be a VAT registrant if its turnover is less than BDT 30 million (roughly USD 300,000) annually.
+However, there is scope to register voluntarily.
+Once registered voluntarily, there is no scope for deregistration before the expiration of one year from the registration date.
 It is mandatory for foreign entities carrying on business in Bangladesh through a branch/liaison to get registered for VAT.

-If a foreign operator performs business in Bangladesh and temporarily or only provides services from abroad while the services are used in Bangladesh they do not need to register for VAT.
+If a foreign operator performs business in Bangladesh and temporarily or only provides services from abroad while the services are used in Bangladesh, they do not need to register for VAT.